 Blackstone Holdings Finance Co.
 L.L.C. (the "Company"), a Delaware limited liability company, was formed on April 28, 2009.
 The Company is wholly owned by Blackstone Holdings I L.P. ("Holdings I" or "Parent").
-Effective August 6, 2021, The Blackstone Group Inc. changed its name to Blackstone Inc. Blackstone Inc. (the "Corporation"), through wholly owned subsidiaries, is the sole general partner of Holdings I. Holdings I, together with its sister companies Blackstone Holdings A1 L.P., Blackstone Holdings II L.P., Blackstone Holdings III L.P., and Blackstone Holdings IV L.P. collectively, "Holdings") act as guarantors for loans payable of and the long-term bonds issued by the Company, and the Corporation also acts as guarantor for the long-term bonds issued by the Company.
+Blackstone Inc. (the "Corporation"), through wholly owned subsidiaries, is the sole general partner of Holdings I. Holdings I, together with its sister companies Blackstone Holdings A1 L.P., Blackstone Holdings III L.P., and Blackstone Holdings IV L.P. (collectively, "Holdings") act as guarantors for loans payable of and the long-term bonds issued by the Company, and the Corporation also acts as guarantor for the long-term bonds issued by the Company.